VISIT OUR ART STORE ▶

 This is essential to understand because, no matter how complicated the flower may seem, all the petals are connected to that one center.

-As I've mentioned in previous lessons, this knowledge will help prevent mistakes when sketching.
+As mentioned in previous lessons, this knowledge helps prevent mistakes during sketching.

 The Importance of Petal Arrangement

-The petals of a magnolia flower don't grow symmetrically; they're randomly directed.
-As you look at the flower, you'll notice how the petals aren't uniform in shape or position.
+The petals of a magnolia flower don’t grow symmetrically; they are randomly directed.
+When the painter studies the flower, it becomes clear that the petals aren’t uniform in shape or position.

-Keeping this in mind during your sketch will make your painting more realistic.
-Remember, the petals grow from a central point, but they do so in an organic, random manner.
+Keeping this in mind during the sketch will make the painting more realistic.
+The petals grow from a central point but do so in an organic and irregular manner.

 Draw the stems of the flowers